jucian0/posts/building-forms-in-reactjs-2.md

 ## Creating the form component

-We already have a form component, in the last post we developed it, so we don't have to do a lot of things, let's do that:
+We already have a form component, as we developed it in the last post, so we don't have to do a lot of things, let's do that:

-Open the project that you already cloned and copy the folder `ControlledForm` and rename to `DebouncedForm`, and import this new component and use it inside the `App`.
+Open the project that you already cloned and copy the folder `ControlledForm` and rename to `DebouncedForm`, and import this new component to use inside the `App`.

 ```jsx
 function App() {